 Whether it’s going on holidays, visiting friends and relatives, or doing business in another country, Australians are travelling in droves.
-In February 2018 alone, there were 667,500 short-term resident departures, while 1.5 million left in total (Australian Bureau of Statistics).
+In September 2018 alone, 926,000 Australians returned back home after short-term stays abroad (Australian Bureau of Statistics).
 The ABS also states that in the year ending June 2016, Aussies made 9.7 million trips out of the country.
 This, compared to 8.4 million in 2013 and just 3.9 million in 2003, shows how much more Australians are travelling.

-All this travel requires a lot of foreign currency – and that’s where travel money cards come in.
-Making the most of your international adventure starts with a clear understanding of how your travel money card works, so that you can breeze through your holiday with minimal hassle.
-To that end, we’ve compared a travel money card’s advantages and disadvantages so you can decide whether or not it will meet your travel money needs.
+All this travel requires a lot of foreign currency – and that’s where travel money cards can be useful.
+Below, we’ve compared a travel money card’s advantages and disadvantages so you can decide whether or not it will meet your travel money needs.